ClaudioZandonella/PRDA/cran-comments.md

 The encoding is UTF-8.
 In the first case the surname is Altoè and is correctly displayed in all vignettes and documentation.
 In the other cases names and words are correctly spelled.

-> Problems when formatting CITATION entries:
->  x:1: unexpected '}'

-In the citation file my surname is enclosed in brackets "{Zandonella Callegher}" to ensure the correct use in bib files.